tuva-health/zus_connector/README.md

-This is a template to create connectors for The Tuva Project on version `0.14.x`
+This is a template to create connectors for The Tuva Project on version `0.14.x`.

+This template includes a general project structure for connectors for The Tuva Project, including the data models that The Tuva Project Package expects as inputs, some data tests and column-level documentation, and some notes on how to build on this connector in structuring your own projects.

 ### What is a connector?
 Running a correctly-built connector prepares data to run through The Tuva Project dbt package.
 In effect, connectors help map raw data sources to the Tuva Data Model.